Advanced Practicum Student

 Daniel Samost

 Daniel Samost is a caring, empathetic, and compassionate advanced practicum clinician who works collaboratively with clients to help achieve relief, hold the complex problems of the modern world, and achieve greater fulfillment in their lives.
 He works with adults of all ages and from all backgrounds.
-He has a particular interest in working with young BIPOC and LGBTQIA+ adults, as well as an interest in working with those dealing with depression, trauma, and substance misuse.
+He has a particular interest in working with young BIPOC and LGBTQIA+ adults, including those with stigmatized/marginalized identities, trauma (incident-specific, developmental, and race/identity-based), gender, sexuality, and sexual functioning, depression, substance use, and men’s mental health.

 Mr. Samost works closely with his clients to meet their individualized needs, whether they wish to improve functioning and decrease maladaptive behaviors, work through traumatic experiences, better understand their emotions, behaviors, and thoughts, or strengthen their self-esteem and relationships.
 He believes the therapeutic relationship is the core component of effective therapy and aims to create a trusting and safe therapeutic space by practicing cultural humility, honoring clients’ unique and intersectional identities, and providing nonjudgmental support.